Is employee mileage reimbursement taxable?

 Elizabeth Walker

 Elizabeth Walker is a content marketing specialist at PeopleKeep.
-She has worked for the company since April 2021.
-Elizabeth has been a writer for more than 20 years and has written several poems and short stories, in addition to publishing two children’s books in 2019 and 2021.
-Her background as a musician and love of the arts continues to inspire her writing and strengthens her ability to be creative.
+Since starting with the company in April 2021, she has become well-versed in writing about HRAs, health benefits, and small business solutions.
+Outside of her expertise in the healthcare benefits industry, Elizabeth has been a writer for more than 20 years and has written several poems and short stories.
+She's published two children’s books in 2019 and 2021, which she is developing into a series of collected works.
+Her educational background as a classical musician and love of the arts continue to inspire her writing and strengthen her ability to be creative.